 Carbon Reduction Technologies

-CenterPoint Energy is committed to evaluating innovative solutions to advance a clean energy future and lower the carbon intensity of the energy we deliver to our customers.
+CenterPoint Energy is leveraging innovative technology in an effort to reduce emissions and lower the carbon intensity of the energy we deliver to our customers.

 Tapping Minnesota-made RNG

-We secured regulatory approval in November 2020 to begin accepting RNG into our system from Minnesota suppliers, with plans to seek additional regulatory approval for a green tariff program to give our customers the option to purchase RNG for their own gas supply.
-We are pursuing multiple options for adding RNG to our gas supply portfolio in the near future.
+We secured regulatory approval in 2020 to begin accepting RNG into our system from Minnesota suppliers, with plans to seek additional regulatory approval for a green tariff program to give our customers the option to purchase RNG for their own gas supply.

 Benefits of RNG: